Could Agri-PV Be Africa’s Next Big Solar Market Trend?

 Given the cost and reliability of solar generation during the day in Africa, “this kind of application is applicable wherever there is daytime usage of electricity throughout the year,” he said.

-While ‘agricultural solar’ elsewhere tends to refer to the co-location of PV projects on the same land where crops grow or livestock grazes, in Africa the location aspect isn’t key.
-Instead, it’s the fact that businesses mainly use solar electricity to pump irrigation water and to chill produce before shipping.
+While the term "agricultural solar" often refers to the co-location of PV projects on the same land where crops grow or livestock grazes, in Africa, the location aspect isn’t the primary focus.
+Instead, it’s the fact that businesses mainly use solar electricity to pump irrigation water and to chill produce before shipping it.

 Solar as a source of low-cost, reliable power